danny-avila/LibreChat/docs/deployment/digitalocean.md

 npm run rebase:deployed
 ```

+You should be all set!

+> :warning: You will experience merge conflicts if you start significantly editing the branch and this is not recommended unless you know what you're doing

 > Note that any changes to the code in this environment won't be reflected because the compose file is pulling the docker images built automatically by GitHub

 ---